jorisvink/libkyrka/README.md

 protocol in library form allowing you to establish sanctum tunnels directly from your application without the need for the actual daemon.

-If you don't know what sanctum is, this isn't for you.

 Note that while the sanctum daemon is built upon proper privilege separation, the library will not provide this to you unless you do it yourself somehow.